Skip to content

 Critical Reception

 Reception positioned the album immediately as Keller’s defining statement on Op.
 111. Gramophone Magazine called the performance “less like interpretation and more like resurrection.”
-Critics across multiple outlets noted his “willingness to take risks with canonical repertoire” and consistently invoked the language of survival, reconstruction, and sacrifice rather than performance and mastery.
-The trills passage in the late variations of the Arietta—“barely audible, trembling”—has become inseparable from contemporary critical writing about how Op.
-111 can be played in the modern era.
+Critics across multiple outlets noted his willingness to take risks with classical repertoire and consistently invoked the language of survival, reconstruction, and sacrifice rather than performance and mastery.
+The barely audible, trembling trills in the late variations of the Arietta became inseparable from contemporary critical writing about how Op.
+111 could be played in the modern era.

 Related Entries: Jacob Keller—Biography; Jacob Keller—Career and Legacy; playing style; Op.
 111; Night Music: Keller After Dark; Jacob Keller: Live at Juilliard